 The feel on the aircraft grade aluminum is a pleasure, but there are more to admire.

-It holds 30mm scopes beyond the expectation.
+It holds 1-inch tube scopes beyond the expectation.
 That is a lot meaningful to for long range shooting since the No 20 MOA offset option is there to let you hold zero at a greater distance.

 We could say this mount is rock solid and more than easy to use.
-In term of performance, we always prior to fast setting and we went so pleased with this model.
+In term of durability, we always prior to the long-lasting and we went so pleased with this model.